 4.3.91.1 Definition

 MWAB provides an NR access link to UEs in proximity and connects to the 5GC serving the UE through an IP connectivity provided by a Backhaul PDU session(s).
-The MWAB consists of a gNB component (MWAB-gNB) and a UE component (MWAB-UE), see [2].
+An MWAB consists of a gNB component (MWAB-gNB) and a UE component (MWAB-UE), see [2].
 This IOC defines the configuration information for the MWAB-gNB.

 The attribute currentLocation defines the the current location of the MWAB-gNB.
 This shall be set by the provisioning MnS producer.
 Provisioning MnS Consumer needs to subscribe to get change notifications regarding location of the MWAB-gNB (i.e the attribute currentLocation).
 Provisioning MnS Producer calculates the current geographical location of the MWAB-gNB.
 Provisioning MnS Producer would notify Provisioning MnS consumer about the current location of the MWAB-gNB (the notifications will be sent each time the location of the MWAB changes).
 Provisioning MnS consumer will then provide location specific MWAB configuration for the MWAB-gNB.